lccherri/gitops-pull-model/README.md

 oc apply -f ./00-rhacm/02-policies -n policies
 ```

+### Policy Tags Overview

+The policies rely on the following tags to configure the GitOps environment effectively:

+- **gitops-operator**: Installs the OpenShift GitOps operator on the tagged clusters.
+This tag should be applied to all clusters.
+- **gitops-hub**: Configures an ArgoCD instance in the tagged cluster within the namespace `gitops-hub`.
+This tag should be applied to the Hub Cluster.
+- **gitops-managed**: Configures an ArgoCD instance in the tagged cluster within the namespace `gitops-managed`.
+This tag should be applied to the Managed Clusters.

 ## Configuring Applications

 With OpenShift GitOps configured on both the Hub Cluster and managed clusters, create the ApplicationSet to distribute workloads across managed clusters.